cse110-sp24-group25/warmup-exercise/.github/ISSUE_TEMPLATE/task-that-need-to-be-completed.md

 ---
 name: Create Images
 about: Create 5 images for the app
-title: 'Create Images'
+title: Create Images
-labels: 'uncompleted'
+labels: uncompleted
-assignees: 'Sonya'
+assignees: ''

 ---